dlops-io/mushroom-app/06-deployment.md

 ## Create a service account for deployment

-- Go to [GCP Console](https://console.cloud.google.com/home/dashboard), search for  "Service accounts" from the top search box. or go to: "IAM & Admins" > "Service accounts" from the top-left menu and create a new service account called "deployment".
-For "Service account permissions" select "Cloud Storage" > "Storage Bucket Reader".
-Then click done.
+- Go to [GCP Console](https://console.cloud.google.com/home/dashboard), search for  "Service accounts" from the top search box. or go to: "IAM & Admins" > "Service accounts" from the top-left menu and create a new service account called "deployment"
-- This will create a service account
-- On the right "Actions" column click the vertical ... and select "Create key".
-A prompt for Create private key for "bucket-reader" will appear select "JSON" and click create.
-This will download a Private key json file to your computer.
-Copy this json file into the **secrets** folder.
-- Rename the json key file to `deployment.json`
-- Follow the same process Create another service account called `gcp-service`

-- Go to "IAM & Admins" and give the following roles:
+- Give the following roles:
 - For `deployment`:
     - Compute Admin
     - Compute OS Login